paulbastian/draft-bastian-jose-dvs/README.md

 [guidelines for contributions](https://github.com/paulbastian/draft-bastian-jose-dvs/blob/main/CONTRIBUTING.md).

 Contributions can be made by creating pull requests.
-The  interface supports creating pull requests using the Edit (✏) button.
+The GitHub interface supports creating pull requests using the Edit (✏) button.

 ## Command Line Usage